emstoudenmire/NetworkSolvers/README.md

   - [ ] Test quench with 2-site TDVP + subspace

 - One-site TDVP redesign:
+  - [ ] Fix one-site graph logic to determine next bond as related to the final region, not to the next region
   - [ ] Fix inserter in 1-site TDVP to apply truncation.
   - [X] Do one-site TDVP in a 2-site "style", just updating the left and bond tensor and not touching the 'right' tensor except possibly during the inserter step.